Accessibility Statement

 DROPPS BLOG

 One thing every teenager should know before venturing off to college is how to properly do a load of laundry.
-With all the settings and fabric care rules, it’s a pretty daunting task!
-And although they might not want to learn, (cue the eye-rolling and groaning) they’ll be thanking you when they don’t have to go buy another 6-pack of underwear every time they run out of clean ones.
+With all the settings and fabric care rules, it can be a daunting task to do without parental guidance.
+And although they might not want to learn (cue the eye-rolling and groaning), they’ll be thanking you when they don’t have to go buy another 6-pack of underwear every time they run out of clean ones.

 Show your teenager where the fabric care labels on their clothing is, and how to decode them.
+Hint: that mysterious triangle means bleach, not Greek Week spirit.
 Stressing the importance of these symbols can save them hours of trying to learn how to un-shrink their favorite shirt.
-A Washing Machine Magnet will ensure they always have the information on hand!
+You can even get a magnet with the symbols above to ensure they always have the info.
 If the label advises to dry clean only, always place it in a separate bag to take to the local dry cleaners.
 You can even do a little research during the wash cycle to find the best dry cleaners near their school.

-Running late to class and end up spilling a little bit of coffee on your shirt—it’s happened to all of us.
-Prepare your teen by teaching them a thing or two about stain removal.
-Dropps Oxi Booster Pods are an easy and convenient way to remove just about any stain.
-Place the pac on top of the stain and just run under cool water until it dissolves completely.
-Let it sit for about 5-10 minutes, and the stain should disappear.
+Running with coffee in hand only to have it end up on your shirt?
+It happens.
+Prepare your teen for these stain snafus by teaching them a thing or two about stain removal.
+Use your favorite stain remover to pretreat the stain while it waits for laundry day.
+When washing, we love adding a Dropps Oxi Booster Pod with your choice of detergent for extra stain fighting power!
 If they are at class when a spill happens, show them how to rinse the fabric from behind the stain to prevent it from setting until they get back to the dorm.
 Our Cleaning Resource Center has handy, easy to follow guides for tackling even the toughest of stains.

 First, go over all of the settings and dials carefully, explaining when to use each.
 For example, always use the gentle cycle for more delicate items and use warm or hot water for whites.